ENJOY 3 MIN READ

 One of the most common words being tossed around in this era of technology and smartphones is the term Social Media.
 It might be funny to know that majority of people do not even understand the meaning of this popular word.

 First of all, let’s split the words into two; Social and Media.
 Social means an informal gathering by an organization or members of a group or club.
 Media is an instrument for communication such as newspaper, radio or television.

-Social media therefore is a collection of communication platforms dedicated to help users interact, share content and collaborate.
+Social media, therefore, is a collection of communication platforms dedicated to helping users interact, share content and collaborate.
 Facebook, Twitter, Instagram, Tumblr, Snapchat, Wikipedia, websites etc. dedicated to social interaction, forums and micro-blogging are all examples of social media.

 WHAT IS SOCIAL MEDIA MARKETING?